Nuclear Career Accelerator

 -

-That said, the NCA program is quite intensive, spanning 12 weeks and covering 7 courses, so keeping up is important.
-We recommend allocating 10–15 hours per week, which includes joining live classes, doing assignments, and studying independently.
-You'll receive a full breakdown of course requirements shortly. -
+The NCA program is quite intensive, spanning 11 weeks and covering 7 courses, so keeping up is important.
+We recommend allocating 10–15 hours per week, which includes watching the recorded sessions, doing assignments, and studying independently.
+You'll receive a full breakdown of course requirements shortly.

 What does the 10–15 hour weekly time commitment include?